cameronsmith425/How-do-we-feel-about-sentiment-/aboutme.md

 ### Our Story

-Two of us are from Italy, one speaks fluently italian and the other wants to learn it (you should too, italian is a very cool language).
-Our group is called *Musetti ADAletti* because beside the intense love for ADA lectures we are very into pets.
+Two of us are from Italy, one speaks fluently italian and the other one wants to learn it (you should too, italian is very very cool).
+Our group is called *Musetti ADAletti* because beside the intense love for ADA lectures we also love pets, four-legged friends and whatever-legged animals.
 And what better way to combine the love for Italy and the love for adorable animals than take inspiration from the Italian Instagram page of [Musetti Animaletti](https://www.instagram.com/musetti_animaletti/?hl=en)?

 Check out the instagram page of these lovely pets!
 You will understand why we choose these mascots.
+PS.
+Bacetti